 In the DHCP Acknowledgement is the actual IP Address for the client along with other network information.
 For a client to connect to the internet it will need more than the IP Address alone.
-It also needs to know which DNS server it can use, what the IP Address is of the router (because that is where it needs to send the network package to), and how long it can use the IP Address (the DHCP Lease time)
+It also needs to know which DNS server it can use, what the IP Address is of the router (gateway address), and how long it can use the IP Address (the DHCP Lease time)

 So a DHCP Acknowledgement may look like this:

-When you configure your DHCP server or router you can setup your local network.
-One of the things you can configure is the DHCP Pool.
-This a range of IP Addresses that the DHCP server can use to give to network clients.
+When settings up your home network you can configure all kinds of settings in the router.
+One of the settings you can configure is the DHCP Pool.
+This is a range of IP Addresses that the DHCP server can use to give to network clients.

 After the DHCP Lease time is passed it will mark the IP Address as available again, so another client can use it.